Lacombe County

-Lacombe County is a municipal district in central Alberta, Canada.
-It is within in Census Division No. 8 north of the City of Red Deer.
+Lacombe County is a municipal district in Southern Alberta, Canada.
+It is within Census Division No. 8 north of the City of Red Deer.
 Its municipal office is 4 km west of Highway 2 and the City of Lacombe, and 6 km east of the Summer Village of Gull Lake, at the intersection of Highway 12 and Spruceville Road (Range Road 274).

 Geography

 Communities and localities

 The following urban municipalities are surrounded by Lacombe County.